-6. Configure IPv6 OSPF on the routers within each AS.
-In each AS configure IPv6 OSPF routing.
-This means that networks for the links to each member in the AS must be entered in OSPF via the network statement.
-All the routers in an AS will be in the same OSPF area 0 and use the same

-OSPF process ID.
+6. Configure OSPF on the routers within each AS.
+In each AS configure OSPF routing.
+This means setting up the OSPF process and the configuring each interface with the OSPF process, remembering to ensure that the Loopback interface is marked as passive.
+All the routers in an AS will be in the same OSPF area 0 and use the same OSPF process ID.
 For example, Router 1, with two interfaces connecting to other routers in their AS, would have the following: